LSEG-API-Samples/Example.WebSocketAPI.Python.MRN/README.md

 ### <a id="rtds_console"></a>RTDS Console example

-Please be informed that your Refinitiv Real-Time Advanced Data Hub and Refinitiv Real-Time Advanced Distribution Server should have a Service that contains MRN data.
+Please be informed that your Real-Time Advanced Data Hub and Real-Time Advanced Distribution Server should have a Service that contains MRN data.

 1. Open Anaconda Prompt and go to the project's folder
 2. Activate MRN_RTO environment with this command in Anaconda Prompt
   ```
   (base) $>conda activate MRN_RTO
   ```
-3. Then you can run mrn_console_app.py application with the following command
+3. Then you can run mrn_console_rtds.py application with the following command
   ```
-  (MRN_RTO) $> python mrn_console_app.py --hostname <Real-Time Advanced Distribution Server IP Address/Hostname> --port <WebSocket Port>
+  (MRN_RTO) $> python mrn_console_rtds.py --hostname <Real-Time Advanced Distribution Server IP Address/Hostname> --port <WebSocket Port>
   ```
 4. The application subscribes to ```MRN_STORNY``` RIC code from Real-Time Advanced Distribution Server by default.
 You can pass your interested MRN RIC code to ```--ric``` parameter on the application command line.
 The supported MRN RIC codes are ```MRN_STORY```, ```MRN_TRNA```, ```MRN_TRNA_DOC``` and ```MRN_TRSI``` only.